Michele Lai - Founder/Board Co-Chair

-Noel is mainly responsible for Youth Development programs such as Action for a Cause and Powered by Youth.
+Noel joined Kids4Kids in November 2019 mainly responsible for Youth Development programs such as Action for a Cause and Powered by Youth.
 She holds a Bachelor’s Degree in education and is passionate about helping young people to realise their potential so that they can make positive contributions to the community and the society as a whole.

 The Advocates Leadership Team (ALT) is a group of passionate and dedicated Kids4kids volunteers chosen each year from local and international secondary schools to work together on community projects.
 The team provides students with the opportunity to develop their organizational, planning and leadership skills, while learning to manage projects from their conception and execution to impact measurement and reflection.
 The team is responsible for organizing Kids4Kids events including the annual ‘Sharing for a Cause’ collection drive each May, the ‘Powered by Youth’ leadership forum and other events throughout the year.
 Since 2010, there have been over 100 advocates.